OfficeDev/O365-Angular-GettingStarted/README.md

 <a name="questions-and-comments"/>
 ## Questions and comments

-- If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/O365-JavaScript-GetStarted/issues).
+- If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/O365-Angular-GetStarted/issues).
-- For more general feedback, send an email to [docthis@microsoft.com](mailto:docthis@microsoft.com?subject=Feedback%20on%20the%20Office%20365%20Get%20Started%20with%20JavaScript%20sample).
+- For general questions about the Office 365 APIs, post to [Stack Overflow](http://stackoverflow.com/).
+Make sure that your questions or comments are tagged with [office365].

 <a name="additional-resources"/>
 ## Additional resources